Tips for the Aging Gardener

 Gardening is one of the best activities to keep a person young and it’s an excellent way to get in some good old fashion exercise.

 Gardening is Stimulating to the Senses!
-This is so hard to put into words, but for me gardening is just plain invigorating to my senses.
+This is so hard to put into words, but gardening is just plain invigorating to my senses.

-- The sights – the beauty of flowers, vegetables and green and growing things in general.
+• The sights – the bright color of flowers, vegetables, and green and growing things in general.
 The sightings of butterflies and hummingbirds enjoying the nectar produced by the flowers you plant.

 There is such a sense of gratification and joy that comes from gardening.
-The simple pleasure in growing things and seeing beauty that you’ve created brings an overwhelming sense of well-being and just flat out makes you happy.
+The simple pleasure in growing things and seeing the beauty that you’ve created brings an overwhelming sense of well-being and just flat-out makes you happy.
 There’s all kinds of scientific evidence proving this, but I won’t bore you with it here.

 Besides your mental well-being, your gardens will reward you with gorgeous flowers and fresh, delicious vegetables.
 You just can’t get much better than that.